gvwilson/thirdbit/fiction/iffy/index.md

 though,
 and the blue and white bamboo bicycle that Akumé had stolen and then crashed.

-*Akumé din't steal your bike de stole my scarf*
+*that's not you it's me Akumé din't steal your bike de stole my scarf*

 Sandrine unclenched her hands again.
 It was a good thing Iffy chewed her nails—she would have